The Complete Guide to the UK’s Best Tennis Betting Sites

 Betting on tennis has long been a popular pastime for your average punter and this market continues to grow, and as a result, it has garnered the attention of the top bookies.
 The very best tennis betting sites offer a huge variety of events and markets for you to choose from.
 Whether you are looking for a bet on the Grand Slam or a minor event such as the Czech Extraliga, our recommended websites will have you covered.

 Way back when, betting on tennis was pretty limited.
-You chose the player who would win, and that was it.
-Nowadays, there are plenty different types of bets, and in-play betting is growing market.
+You chose the player who would win and that was it.
+Nowadays, there are plenty different types of bets, and in-play betting is a growing market.
 You can watch the match progress and bet from set to set.

 The Best Tennis Betting Sites and How to Choose Them

-In the following review sections we’ll looking at a detailed criterion set we use to analyse online operators.
+In the following review sections, we’ll look at a detailed criterion set we use to analyse online operators.
 Firstly, the quality of odds is an important factor, then what markets are available, following on to bet types, in-play options, and bonuses.
 Finally, we’ll have a look at emerging features that are on offer.
-These will then provide a balanced insight and a great overview.
+These factors provide a balanced insight and great points for operator comparisons.

 Tennis Betting Odds Levels

 Odds on tennis betting websites don’t necessarily fluctuate so much when it comes to what the major operators offer.
 Nevertheless, it always makes sense to do your research beforehand to maximise your payout potential.
 What are odds margins?
-Well basically it is a marker to how much the bookie is willing to payout to its customers – or how generous they are.
+It’s a marker of how much the bookie is willing to pay out to its customers – or how generous they are.
 A payout level of 98% is a lot better than 91% – the bookie’s profit margin would either be 2% or 9%.
 Thus, you can see the importance of odds levels and can make a judgement if the bookie is trying to rip you off or not.
 This can be a tedious process, as you may not have all day to go through each specific bookie.
 That’s why we have created the table below for you to look at and judge for yourself quickly.

-Something you should always consider when looking at prices, is that they can fluctuate especially when it is coming closer to the event.
+Something you should always consider when looking at prices is that odds can fluctuate especially when it is coming closer to the event.
 So, if you check a week in advance, by the time the day comes, another bookie might have better odds.
 The in-play arena is the most volatile there is, with odds changing depending on what is happening.

 In terms of how the bookies calculate their odds, it is a very complicated process, using all the latest software and technology to react to what is happening on the market.
 Depending on where punters are placing their bets, it will change the odds levels around.
 For example, people are placing money on the favourite for a tennis tournament, his price will reduce even further, whilst the rank outsider will go to longer odds, and vice versa.
 This is why the odds generally never stay fixed and is worth keeping an eye out on any movement.